PapyrusVIP/isomer/docs/ARCHITECTURE.md

 [Service]
 Type=forking # or notify
 ExecStart=/path/to/some/command
-ExecStartPost=tubectl register-pid $MAINPID foo tcp 127.0.0.1 8080
+ExecStartPost=isomctl register-pid $MAINPID foo tcp 127.0.0.1 8080
 ```

 ## Managing and persisting state

-tubular takes over functionality that has traditionally been
+isomer takes over functionality that has traditionally been
 reserved to the OS's networking stack.
 This is very powerful but with that
 power comes the requirement for robustness.
 The kernel might well start rejecting
-connections if tubular were to crash.
+connections if isomer were to crash.
 As a result, there is no persistent
-daemon required to operate tubular.
-Instead tubectl is used to modify all
+daemon required to operate isomer.
+Instead isomctl is used to modify all
 necessary state in [BPF key / value data structures also known as maps][maps],
 which are persisted into a subdirectory of /sys/fs/bpf: